 How to Minimize and Repair Wood Floors

-If you do have a large spill, a leaky roof or, even a burst pipe in your home, there are ways to mitigate the harm done and maybe prevent a potential disaster from happening.
-Start by following these simple steps:
+If you do have a large spill, a leaky roof or even a burst pipe in your home, there are ways to mitigate the harm done and maybe prevent damage to your hardwood floor.
+This drying process will help you avoid water damaged flooring!

-Obviously, before you can swoop in to save the day, you’ll need to find the source of the issue.
-It’s important to assess your water damage in order to plan your clean up.
-Look for leaking, burst pipes, weak spots in your roof, and repair the damage as much as you can before getting underway.
+Before you can start drying anything out, you need to cut off the source.
+Look for leaking, burst pipes, weak spots in your roof, and repair the damage as much as you can before starting cleanup.
 After all, you won’t be able to do much to limit water damage while water is still rushing in.

-Before tending to the floor, you’ll want to remove any and all wet objects from the area and transfer them to a safe place to dry out.
-Not only will this help save precious items such as furniture and rugs, it’ll limit the amount of water that saturates your floors.
-If left unattended, an item such as a soaked-through rug could cause potentially irreparable damage to your wood floors, so be sure to clear those objects as quickly as possible.
+Next, you need to move any and all wet objects to a safe place to dry out.
+Not only will this help save items such as furniture and rugs, it’ll limit the amount of water that saturates your floors.
+If left unattended, a soaked rug could cause potentially irreparable damage to your wood floors.

 Set up as many fans as you can and keep them running in the affected area.
 Open your windows to ensure ventilation throughout the home.
 The more moving air you can create, the faster the floors will dry, and the less likely you are to face any severe damage to the wood.